scoconno/scoconno.github.io/mind/personal/notes.md

 	+ Example 2: if John loves Mary and Mary loves Susan, it does not follow that John loves Susan. *Loving someone* is not a transitive relation.

 Humans obviously change their qualities over time.
 You and the baby you grew from share few, if any, features.
-You may have the same color eyes, but you are different sizes, different weight, made of different cells, different hair lengths, different tastes and dispositions, etc. Nevertheless, you and that baby are numerically identical: you are identical to it and it is identical to you, and if that baby is identical to some teenager then you too are identical to that teenager.
+You may have the same color eyes, but you are different sizes, different weights, made of different cells, different hair lengths, different tastes and dispositions, etc. Nevertheless, you and that baby are numerically identical: you are identical to it and it is identical to you; and if that baby is identical to some teenager, then you too are identical to that teenager.

 It is important that you and that baby are numerically identical.
 Numerical identity undergirds many of our moral and social institutions.
 The social security number assigned to that baby belongs to whoever is numerically identical to her.
 Being only qualitatively similar does not suffice.
 That would mean a twin could get that baby's social security.
 The prison sentence delivered to a defendant should only be served by prisoners identical to that defendant.
 Suppose a prisoner is in the tenth year of a prison sentence for a crime committed by a person that they are only qualitatively similar to.
 What an injustice that would be!
 They would be serving a sentence for a crime that they did not commit.

 Numerical identity is also important for questions about survival after death.
-In the dialog assigned for this week, there are three participants, Gretchen Weirob, a philosophy professor,  Sam Miller, a chaplain and longtime friend of Gretchen’s, and Dave Cohen, a former student of Gretchen’s.
-Gretchen, who is dying in the hospital, challenges Sam, a chaplain and religious believer, to prove to her that survival after the death of her body is possible.
+In the dialog assigned for this week, there are three participants, Gretchen Weirob, a philosophy professor;  Sam Miller, a chaplain and longtime friend of Gretchen’s; and Dave Cohen, a former student of Gretchen’s.
+Gretchen, who is dying in the hospital, challenges Sam to prove to her that survival after the death of her body is possible.
 If Sam can do that, Gretchen says that she will be comforted.
-Sam and Dave consider various arguments for thinking that persons can survive the death of the body, but Gretchen remains unconvinced.
+Sam and Dave consider various arguments for the claim that persons can survive the death of thir body, but Gretchen remains unconvinced.

 In order to convince her, they need to prove that there will exist a person after her bodily death that is numerically identical to the sick woman conversing in her hospital bed.
-In other words, Gretchen, G, our sick philosopher, survives if and only if there is some person F at a time after her body has died such that G is identical to F. F can't be merely similar to G. Living on in the hearts and minds of her friends is no way for Gretchen to survive her bodily death.
-G survives only if F is numerically identical to G.
+In other words, Gretchen, G, our sick philosopher, survives if and only if there is some person F at a time after her body has died such that G is identical to F. F can't be merely similar to G. G survives only if F is numerically identical to G.

 ## Puzzling about Identity

 It seems obvious that you are numerically identical to that baby despite the many qualitative differences between you.
-Why should there a problem?
+Why is this puzzling?
 In the Star Trek episode assigned this week (see the main page), there is a terrible accident with some futuristic equipment, a transporter device.
-A transporter works by scanning and dematerializing your body in one spot before re-materializing you at some different spot.
-But in our episode the transporter malfunctions.
-After de-materializing one person, it subsequently re-materializes what appear to be two versions of that person.
-While a piece of fiction, this example helps illustrate something philosophical interesting (philosophers often use thought experiment to test and refine their theories, raise questions, etc.).
+A transporter works by scanning and de-materializing your body in one spot before re-materializing you at some different spot.
+But in our episode, the transporter malfunctions.
+After de-materializing one person, it subsequently re-materializes what appears to be two versions of that person.
+While a piece of fiction, this example helps illustrate something philosophically interesting (philosophers often use thought experiment to test and refine their theories, raise questions, etc.).
 Allow ‘=’ for ‘numerically identical to’ and allow the following names for our various characters in the episode:
 + “Riker” is the person who beams onto the planet 8 years ago.
 + “William” is the person who materialized on Potemkin ship after Riker was de-materialized.
 + “Thomas” is the person who materialized on the planet after Riker was de-materialized.